Underpin-WP/underpin-plugin-boilerplate/README.md

 This plugin comes pre-packaged with some common loaders, which need to be "activated" to use.

-To activate, simply un-comment the loader you wish you use inside the base class's `_setup_classes` method.
+To activate, simply un-comment the loader you wish you use inside the `Service_Locator.php`'s `_setup_classes` method.

 Alternatively, if you need to create a custom loader, you would create the class and then instantiate in `_setup_classes`.